syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion toggle button members,events using this toggleButtonSettings.
+Specifies the Syncfusion toggle button members, events by using toggleButtonSettings.